Information you must supply

 - If you have been regulated in another profession, a Certificate of Standing (or equivalent) from the relevant regulatory body.

-- Request for criminal conviction history by a third party.
+- Request for criminal conviction history by a third party (please note this form is specific to the Law Society and must be used).
 The Law Society requires all applicants to consent to the request of a copy of the applicant’s criminal convictions from the Ministry of Justice.

 - If you have lived in a country other than New Zealand for more than one year since you turned 18 (other than on a University exchange arranged through a NZ University) you will need to arrange for an equivalent report to be sent direct to the Law Society from that country.